So we all talk about Quality of Hire, but is there an ROI for Quality of Hire measurement? Turns out there is. A strong ROI.

 If you are measuring and improving all facets of Quality of Hire, including cultural fit and manager satisfaction, your new hire turnover will go down.
 That’s important because studies show that as much as 40% of turnover happens in the first six months of employment.
 What’s also critical is being able to track onboarding effectiveness and hiring manager feedback.
 While most recruiters gauge their success with QOH metrics, the reality is that what happens after is commonly a black hole for the recruiting department.

-So when it comes to new hire turnover, the generally accepted average cost per hire is $4,000 for every new hire (and that’s conservative), If you hire 100 people per year with a 70% year one retention rate and improve it by 10% (7 less turnover), you’ll save $28,000!
+So when it comes to new hire turnover, the generally accepted average cost per hire is $4,000 for every new hire (Note: Since this article was written, SHRM has upped that number to $4,700), If you hire 100 people per year with a 70% year one retention rate and improve it by 10% (7 less turnover), you’ll save $28,000!

 Now how long would it have taken you to rehire for these seven retained positions?
 Using the above calculations for 90 days of lost productivity, you won’t be experiencing the $604,000 in lost productivity, making the total savings $632,000!